-The history of Mormons and Hollywood is more exciting and far-reaching than most people realize.
+The history of Latter-day Saints and Hollywood is more exciting and far-reaching than most people realize.
 Check out these 40 ways Church members have left their mark in television and on the silver screen.

 1. Former NFL star Steve Young turned down the role of Cameron Diaz’s boyfriend in the 1998 film There’s Something About Mary.